derat/mpticks/README.md

 ## Background

-[mpticks.web.app] is a web app for importing and visualizing ticks (i.e. personal history) from [Mountain Project], a popular website that collects user-supplied information about rock climbing areas.
+[mpticks.web.app] is an app for importing and visualizing ticks (i.e. personal history) from [Mountain Project], a popular website that collects user-supplied information about rock climbing areas.

-Mountain Project's user pages display pitches/routes/days-out over different periods of time, implying that users are expected to tick all their climbs (including when repeated routes).
+Mountain Project's user pages display pitches/routes/days-out over different periods of time, implying that users are expected to tick all their climbs (including when repeating routes).
 However, doing so ends up cluttering per-route tick lists with the same names over and over and with users' personal notes.

 There are many different opinions about how ticks should be used: